Breast Reconstruction After Mastectomy

 More information about implants can be found on FDA’s Breast Implants page.

-- Pedicled flap reconstruction is a shorter operation than free flap but requires more donor tissue
+- Pedicled flap reconstruction is usually a shorter operation than free flap reconstruction and usually requires a shorter hospitalization

-- Free flap reconstruction uses less donor tissue than pedicled flap reconstruction but is a longer, highly technical operation requiring a surgeon with experience re-attaching blood vessels
+- Free flap reconstruction is a longer, highly technical operation compared with pedicled flap reconstruction that requires a surgeon who has experience with microsurgery to re-attach blood vessels

 - Necrosis (death) of the transferred tissue